spacetelescope/jwst/docs/jwst/rscd/description.rst

 Description
 ===========

 Assumptions
 -----------
-This correction is currently only implemented for MIRI data and is only for integrations after the first integration (i.e. this step does not correct the first integration).
+This correction is currently only implemented for MIRI data and is only applied to integrations after the first integration (i.e. this step does not correct the first integration).
-It is assumed this step occurs before the dark subtraction, but after linearity.
+It is assumed this step occurs before the dark subtraction, but after linearity correction.

 Background
 __________

 The MIRI Focal Plane System (FPS) consists of the detectors and the electronics to control them.
-There are a number of non-ideal detector and readout effects which produce reset offsets, nonlinearities at the start of an integration, non-linear ramps with increasing signal, latent images and drifts in the slopes.
+There are a number of non-ideal detector and readout effects that produce reset offsets, nonlinearities at the start of an integration, non-linear ramps with increasing signal, latent images, and drifts in the slopes.

 The manner in which the MIRI readout electronics operate have been shown to be the source of the reset offsets and nonlinearities at the start of the integration.